Coming Home to the Altar — Modern Paraphrase | fresh.bible

 Then one of the simplest, heaviest sentences in the Bible: " journeyed on."

 He just kept going.
 What else could he do?
 The woman he'd worked fourteen years for, the one he'd loved from the moment he saw her — gone.
 And he had a newborn who would never know his mother's voice.
-Some chapters of life don't have clean endings.
+Some chapters of life don't have endings.
 You don't get closure or resolution.
 You set up a marker, and you keep walking.
-That pillar was still standing when this was written down — a quiet monument to a love story that ended too soon.
+That pillar was still standing when this was written down — a quiet monument to a story that ended too soon.

 The text drops a bombshell in a single verse, almost matter-of-factly: